tristan1990/awesome-edtech-tools/README.md

 ## What's Next

 Star the repo to help ensure it is maintained.

-[Tweet this repo](https://twitter.com/intent/tweet?related=hkalant&text=Educational tools and resources for educators and virtual teachers&url=https%3A%2F%2Fgithub.com%2Fhkalant%2FEducationalToolsResources&via=hkalant) so that more people discover it and add to it.

 Add your own tools/resources by [issuing a pull request](https://github.com/hkalant/EducationalToolsResources/pulls).

 ## License